guildai/guildai/guild/tests/batch-needed.md

     Skipping because the following runs match this operation (--needed specified):
       [...]  echo.py+  ...  completed

-If we request a batch run with any new set of flags - even if those flags correspond to existing trials, we get a new batch run.
+If we request a batch run with any new set of flags - even if some of the specified flag values correspond to existing trials, we get a new batch run.
 Here we run a batch using both previous values for `x`:

     >>> run_echo(x=[1,2], needed=True)
     Initialized trial (x=1, y=2, z=a)